amazon-connect/amazon-connect-message-streaming-examples/README.md

 The SNS ARN is malformed, or has different region than the region of Connect Instance.
 Please note: You might also see error as there is hard limit of max 2 streaming endpoints per chat and you are trying to add more than that.

+## FAQ

+**1. How will bi-directional SMS via those API's render interactive messaging?**

+  Out of the box SMS does not support the interactive messaging as it is plain text.
+Other digital channels such as FB has capability to support this (however, you would need to extend the starter project on github to achieve this).

+**2. How can I structure my chat experience so that I identify that this message is 'SMS' channel?**

+  In the [InboundContactHandler Lambda function on line 164](https://github.com/amazon-connect/amazon-connect-message-streaming-examples/blob/main/src/lambda/inboundMessageHandler/lib/inboundHelper.js#L164), when the StartChatContact is invoked, channel is passed through as a contact attribute.
+In the contact flow you can check via the contact attribute `chatframework_Channel`

 ## Security

 See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.